-Daugherty, who is married to Husky head coach
+Daugherty, who is married to Husky head

-June Daugherty, is in charge of coordinating the team offense, perimeter player development and scheduling.
+coach June Daugherty, is in charge of coordinating the team offense, perimeter player development and scheduling.

-Daugherty, in his 16th season as a Division I coach, was an assistant to June at Boise State from 1989-96
+Daugherty, in his 17th season as a Division I coach, was an assistant to June at Boise State from 1989-96.

 Washington's offense is explosive indeed.
-The Huskies have ranked at least second in Pac-10 scoring offense in three of the last four seasons, a stint which included a conference-best 75.6 points per game in 2003.
+The Huskies have ranked at least second in Pac-10 scoring offense in three of the last five seasons, a stint which included a conference-best 75.6 points per game in 2003.

 UW finished first and second (2003 and 2004 respectively) in the conference in three-point shooting percentage and three-pointers made.
-The 2003 season also saw the Huskies rank third in the nation in three-pointers per game (8.2), while shattering the previous school record with 246 three-pointers made which topped the previous 2001 mark of 237.
+The 2003 season also saw the Huskies rank third in the nation in three-pointers per game (8.2), while shattering the previous school record set in 2001 with 246 three-pointers.
 They matched their Pac-10 single-game record with 16 three-point field goals vs. St. Bonaventure, Nov.
 29, 2003.